isomerpages/mas-moneysense/_buying-a-home/Buying a Property: How Much Can You Afford?.md

 such as the Total Debt Servicing Ratio (TDSR) and Loan-To-Value (LTV) limit.</p>
 </li>
 </ul>
-<h4>What can you afford?</h4>
+<h4>What Can You Afford?</h4>
 <p>Buying a home is a huge milestone and a long-term financial commitment.
-So make sure you buy a home that you can afford in the long run.
-You'll need to have enough resources to pay for upfront costs, ongoing homeownership expenses and monthly loan instalments.</p>
+Make sure you buy a home that you can afford in the long run.
+You will need to have enough resources to pay for upfront costs, ongoing homeownership expenses and monthly loan instalments.</p>
-<h5>Upfront costs</h5>
+<h5>Upfront Costs</h5>
 <p>These include the option fee, downpayment, stamp duty, legal cost, agent's
 commission and fees, renovation and other miscellaneous costs.</p>
-<h5>Ongoing expenses</h5>
+<h5>Ongoing Expenses</h5>
 <p>There are some ongoing expenses which cannot be paid with your CPF savings.
-You'll need to set aside enough money for:</p>
+You will need to set aside enough money for:</p>
 <p>Monthly expenses (property taxes, fire and mortgage insurance, conservancy
 and management service fees).
-Future interest rate hikes if you're taking up a floating rate loan.
+Future interest rate hikes if you are taking up a floating rate loan.
 Possible drop in property value and the original LTV ratio is exceeded.
-You may have to dip into your savings if you're not prepared.</p>
+You may have to dip into your savings if you are not prepared.</p>
 <h5>Monthly loan instalments</h5>
 <p>A home loan is usually repaid in monthly instalments.
 Each monthly instalment